Sir Richard Wallace and His Fountains

 Originally, Sir Richard Wallace funded 40 free-standing, grand model fountains and ten wall mounted fountains, all placed at strategic locations.
 More of the grand model fountains were added when they proved to be very popular and practical, and as the Paris population expanded.
 According to British newspaper accounts and French historical records, Wallace funded an additional ten fountains in 1876 and ten more in 1879.1

 Two newer models were designed later, a colonnade model and a petit model, making a total of four styles called Wallace fountains, although only the original grand model and the wall applied model were Wallace conceptions.
-At publication date, there are 100 public grand model Wallace fountains in Paris, all of which dispense safe drinking water.
-In addition, one original wall model and two colonnade model fountains are still in existence and are included in the walking guides.
+Today, there are 106 public grand model Wallace fountains in Paris, all of which dispense safe drinking water.
+In addition, one original wall model and two colonnade model fountains are still in existence and are included in the guided walks found on this website.